 The donor will not be legally bound or responsible in any form for any children conceived through her donation, thus the donor relinquishes all parental rights indefinitely.
 Should the donor be diagnosed with any serious medical condition that could be genetic, she is obliged to contact us.

-According to Chapter 8 of the National Health Act, which regulates artificial fertilisation, a donor may legally not have more than six live births, thus no more than six children may be born from a single donor’s gametes, excluding the donor’s own children.
+According to Chapter 8 of the National Health Act (Act No. 61 of 2003), Regulations Relating to Artificial Fertilisation (Government Gazette, 30 September 2016), a donor may legally not have more than twelve live births, thus no more than twelve children may be born from a single donor’s gametes, excluding the donor’s own children.
 At Wijnland Ova Bank we strictly adhere to this law.
 Detailed records are kept of each donor which includes the donor’s medical history, profile, donations and all events relating to the issuing of the donor’s gametes.
 Thus, it is extremely important that once donor gametes have been used for any fertility procedure, at any fertility clinic, and a pregnancy is achieved, the donor bank be notified of the pregnancy outcome in order to ensure legal adherence.